Kncverse/Kncverse/README.md

 <!-- **kncofficial/kncofficial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on ...Frontend Skills
+- 🔭 I’m currently working on ...UI UX and Frontend Skills
 - 🌱 I’m currently learning ...React
 - 👯 I’m looking to collaborate on ...JS
 - 🤔 I’m looking for help with ...JS React